Guadalupe Urbina: Early career and residence abroad (1980s2000s)

-Return to Costa Rica
+Health issues and return to Costa Rica (2000s2010s)

-In 2002, Urbina was diagnosed with brain cancer.
-After she received treatment in Belgium, the Dutch government told her that she was disabled and could not work anymore.
-Soon after she returned to Costa Rica, she continued her creative work, including writing a musical, in addition to her work with Voz Propia.
+Urbina was diagnosed with brain cancer in 2002.
+After returning to the Netherlands after receiving treatment in Belgium, the Dutch government told her that she was disabled and could not work anymore.
+She returned to Costa Rica, and soon after continued her creative work, including writing a musical, alongside her work with Voz Propia.
 The book Al Menudeo, in which Urbina compiled stories, songs, poems, myths, and prayers, was published in 2003 in Spain by publisher Horas y Horas.

-In 2006, Urbina and journalist María Suárez Toro were granted a scholarship by the GAEA Foundation recognizing their "notable work to explore and develop alternative social realities that promote justice, creativity and sustainability".
-The scholarship was given to support a two-month residency in Massachusetts, United States in the following year during which the pair were to write a theatrical production, titled Wings of the Butterfly, based on Suárez's doctoral thesis.
+Urbina and journalist María Suárez Toro were granted a scholarship by the GAEA Foundation in 2006 in recognition of their "notable work to explore and develop alternative social realities that promote justice, creativity and sustainability".
+The scholarship was given to support a two-month residency the following year in Massachusetts, United States, to write a theatrical production, entitled Wings of the Butterfly, based on Suárez's doctoral thesis.
 Twenty-five of Urbina's paintings were showcased in a 2009 exhibition at the Museo Nacional de Costa Rica titled Los Colores de Guadalupe Urbina.
 Urbina based her paintings on Mayan stories, taking inspiration from Pop Wuj, and created them by utilizing acrylic, oil, pencil, and collage on recycled papers made from mango fibers, tobacco, tamarind and rice.

-2010s and 2020s

 In 2011, Urbina published the song book Sones de mi Tierra Caliente comprising unpublished and anonymous songs of the Guanacaste province, and performed the songs at a concert at the National Theatre of Costa Rica.
 The song book was a result of research Urbina had conducted on the oral tradition of Guanacaste starting in 1984, during which she collected hundreds of songs using grants from ACAM and the Spanish Cultural Center.
-After receiving treatment and recovering from a third tumor, in 2011 Urbina moved to Longo Maï, an agricultural cooperative located between the Costa Rican cantons of Pérez Zeledón and Buenos Aires, to rest due to her health problems.
+After receiving treatment and recovering from a third tumor, Urbina moved to Longo Maï, an agricultural cooperative located between the Costa Rican cantons of Pérez Zeledón and Buenos Aires, to rest at 2011 due to poor health.
 A concert dedicated to supporting Urbina while she was ill was organized in San Isidro in 2012.
-During the 2014 Costa Rican general election, Urbina announced her support of presidential candidate José María Villalta, of the Broad Front.
-Later that year she published the book Palabras de Larga Noche, her first work of poetry.